jekhokie/scriptbox/rust--learnings/README.md

 - Generic: Can take multiple forms/left undefined.
 - Trait: Tells Rust compiler about functionality a particular type has and can share with other types (similar to `interfaces`)..
 - Lifetimes: Functionality used to prevent dangling references.
+- Closure: Anonymous function you can save in a variable or pass as arguments to other functions.

 ## Starter Syntax